Frequency Estimation in the Shuffle Model with Almost a Single Message: Frequency Estimation

-\paragraph{Analyzer (Algorithm~\ref{algo:a-fe1}).} The analyzer's view is a multiset of tuples $(u,v,w)$.
-To query the frequency of an element $x$, it scans all tuples received and count the number of tuples satisfying $h_{u,v}(x) =w$.
-Then we correct the bias caused by hash collisions and the blanket noises.
+The analyzer's view is a multiset of tuples $(u,v,w)$.
+To query for the frequency of an element $x$, it scans all tuples received and count the number of tuples satisfying $h_{u,v}(x) =w$.
+Then we remove the bias caused by hash collisions and the blanket noises.